Here’s The Significance Of Joe Biden Being Sworn In As The 46th President

 Ashley also said that Beau would be with their family in spirit during the inauguration.
 Ashley admitted that she would just take a moment to be fully present at that moment and said she believed her brother would be so proud Biden.

-Beau Biden was one of three children born to the former vice president and his first wife, Neilia, Beau served in Iraq with the Army Judge Advocate General’s Corps.
-For his service, he was awarded the Bronze Star Medal reported The Inquisitr.
+Beau Biden was one of three children born to the former vice president and his first wife, Neilia.
+Beau served in Iraq with the Army Judge Advocate General’s Corps.
+For his service, he was awarded the Bronze Star Medal, as previously reported by The Inquisitr.
 He was heavily involved in politics and served two terms as Delaware’s Attorney General in 2006 and 2010.
-He had planned to run for governor of the state in 2016, but his cancer, which was in remission, had returned before he could achieve his goal.
-Beau was survived by his wife Hallie Olivere, and children Natalie, and Robert Hunter Biden II.
+He had planned to run for governor of the state in 2016, but his cancer which had previously been in remission, returned before he could achieve his goal.
+Beau was survived by his wife Hallie Olivere and children Natalie and Robert Hunter Biden II.